+The SCSID field indicates the SCSID for which traffic is to be measured.

 The Vendor Specific subelement has the same format as the Vendor Specific element (see 9.4.2.25 (Vendor Specific element)).
 Zero or more Vendor Specific subelements are included in the list of optional subelements.